Differences with PM’s adviser? Board of Investment chairman quits

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Board of Investment (BOI) Chairman, Zubair Gilani, resigned from his post on personal reasons, a brief press statement of the PM’s Office issued here said on Monday.

-A day earlier, a top official had confirmed to The News that Gilani was parting ways with the incumbent regime because of differences with some members of the economic team.
-"The Chairman Board of Investment (BOI), Zubair Gilani, is on his way out as he has been conveyed plainly either to resign or find any other department if he wants to remain part of the government,” the official said.
+ISLAMABAD: Board of Investment (BOI) Chairman Zubair Gilani on Monday resigned from his post on personal reasons, a brief press statement of the PM Office issued here said.
+A day earlier, a top official had confirmed to The News that Gilani was parting ways with the incumbent regime because of differences with other members of the economic team.
+"The Chairman Board of Investment (BOI), Zubair Gilani, is on his way out as he has been conveyed plainly either to resign orfind any other department if he wants to remain part of the government,” the official said.

 This scribe sent messages to Chairman BoI Zubair Gilani but “no comment” was his brief response when this scribe inquired from him whether he had tendered his resignation.
 He stated that Imran Khan was his leader.

+The position of permanent chairman FBR has also fallen vacant after incumbent Chairman FBR Shabbar Zaidi took leave on medical grounds for an indefinite period.
-ISLAMABAD: The Board of Investment (BOI) Chairman, Zubair Gilani, resigned from his post on personal reasons, a brief press statement of the PM’s Office issued here said on Monday.

-A day earlier, a top official had confirmed to The News that Gilani was parting ways with the incumbent regime because of differences with some members of the economic team.
-"The Chairman Board of Investment (BOI), Zubair Gilani, is on his way out as he has been conveyed plainly either to resign or find any other department if he wants to remain part of the government,” the official said.
+ISLAMABAD: Board of Investment (BOI) Chairman Zubair Gilani on Monday resigned from his post on personal reasons, a brief press statement of the PM Office issued here said.
+A day earlier, a top official had confirmed to The News that Gilani was parting ways with the incumbent regime because of differences with other members of the economic team.
+"The Chairman Board of Investment (BOI), Zubair Gilani, is on his way out as he has been conveyed plainly either to resign orfind any other department if he wants to remain part of the government,” the official said.

 This scribe sent messages to Chairman BoI Zubair Gilani but “no comment” was his brief response when this scribe inquired from him whether he had tendered his resignation.
 He stated that Imran Khan was his leader.